Scoring Methodology · v1.3 · Revised March 29, 2026

 What the Score Does Not Capture

-The Readiness Score measures structural conditions, not market dynamics.
-It does not account for consumer demand, operator financial health, airspace complexity, weather patterns, noise sensitivity, community opposition, or competitive intensity between markets.
+The AirIndex Score (AIS) measures structural conditions, not market dynamics.
+It does not account for consumer demand, operator financial health, airspace complexity, noise sensitivity, community opposition, or competitive intensity between markets.
 These factors matter for commercial success but are outside the scope of a readiness assessment.
+Weather infrastructure is captured as a structural factor (presence of observation equipment), not as a weather pattern or climate assessment.

 Binary Model Tradeoffs